VaibhavBansal26/DevSecOps-Bms/README.md

 ![dEVOPs](https://res.cloudinary.com/vaibhav-codexpress/image/upload/v1741824030/Screenshot_2025-03-12_at_7.57.18_PM_uiktvg.png)

-1. GitHub → Jenkins → SonarQube → Docker Build
+**1. GitHub → Jenkins → SonarQube → Docker Build**
     Code is pulled from GitHub, built by Jenkins, analyzed by SonarQube, and containerized via Docker.

-2. Argo CD, Helm, and EKS
+**2. Argo CD, Helm, and EKS**
     Argo CD (GitOps) or Helm charts are used to deploy and manage your application on Amazon EKS.

-3. Monitoring (Prometheus + Grafana)
+**3. Monitoring (Prometheus + Grafana)**
     Prometheus collects metrics, and Grafana visualizes them.

-4. CloudFormation
+**4. CloudFormation**
     Used to provision and manage AWS infrastructure (e.g., the EKS cluster, networking, IAM roles, etc.).

 # Jenkins
 ![Jenkins](https://res.cloudinary.com/vaibhav-codexpress/image/upload/v1741820659/Screenshot_2025-03-12_at_3.30.17_PM_rnphpr.png)